 Raccoon Facts For Kids

 1. What Is A Raccoon

-- A raccoon ( or racoon) is a nocturnal mammal species indegenous to North America.
+- A raccoon ( or raccoon) is a nocturnal mammal species indigenous to North America.

 - It is also known as the North American raccoon, common raccoon, northern raccoon, or just coon.